12xsunx12/a--visualizer/README.md

 On a 2-D plane within the Godot Engine, the goal of this project was to create a graphical representation of the A* algorithem finding that shortest path between two points and you get to watch it do that!

 ### Controls:
-Esc: quit the program
+Esc: quit the program\n
-Middle Click:  place start node
+Middle Click:  place start node\n
-Right Click:   place end node
+Right Click:   place end node\n
-Left Click:    draw walls
+Left Click:    draw walls\n
-A:             start A*
+A:             start A*\n
-Enter:         clear all walls
+Enter:         clear all walls\n